 Will Bill C-12 affect my existing work permit?+

-Bill C-12 grants new powers to cancel or suspend work permits, but IRCC had not released implementing regulations as of March 2026.
-Your existing permit continues under its current conditions until IRCC publishes regulations defining when these powers apply.
+Bill C-12 grants new powers to cancel or suspend work permits, and IRCC is releasing the implementing regulations that define when these powers apply.
+Your existing permit continues under its current conditions unless and until those regulations are used in your situation.
 Monitor the IRCC website for updates.

 Does Bill C-12 affect Express Entry applications?+